andresmax/andresmax/content/posts/why-product-roadmaps-set-you-up-for-failure.md

 There's a better way.
 A way bestowed upon us by the Jedi Masters of Products themselves.
 Baby Yoda would be proud.

-It is simple really: prioritize instead of adding to a timeline.
+It's simple really: prioritize instead of adding to a timeline.

 Prioritize your features based on how they impact your product goals and your customers.

 To do so I want to introduce you to **RICE (Reach, Impact, Confidence and Effort)**.

 _Disclaimer: I didn't coin this term or the framework itself, in fact it is a scoring model that's been around for years and used by companies like Google and Intercom just to name two._

 RICE is a simple to use method of prioritizing what features you should be working on based on which are the least effort but at the same time provide the most impact.

 A simple way to do this is to add all your features from your internal roadmap, requests from customers, nice to haves, etc into one column of a spreadsheet.